-The Oberoi has its own children's club for those aged 4 – 12 years old.
+The resort has its own children's club for those aged 4 – 12 years old.
 Activities are tailored to the children's interests and can include exploration of the local area, with sailing trips and journeys through the tropical forests.
 Throughout your time on the beach, there is always something to keep everyone entertained.
 Live jazz bands play soft sounds through the evening, and it's easy to wallow away hours in a swimming pool overlooking the Indian Ocean.
 The privacy afforded by the resort makes it a favorite for families, as everyone can enjoy their own space and their own slice of Mauritius.

 Adventurous yet tranquil: that’s the tone of a catamaran sailing trip, a final activity that epitomizes the style of this family vacation.
 Head out in the late afternoon and sail elegantly through the topaz waters, enjoying snacks and drinks as you look out for the pods of wild dolphins.
-The sunset views are always memorable from the Oberoi, and they're elevated further when you sail on a luxury catamaran.
+The sunset views are always memorable from the resort, and they're elevated further when you sail on a luxury catamaran.
 This family sail completes a week of iconic tranquility in Mauritius, a final family activity to remember from a vacation of fresh experiences.